aliciabierly/aliciabierly/README.md

 </p>

 <h2> 🤔 Focus Areas </h2>

-* [Rohlfs Lab](https://github.com/aliciabierly/Rohlfs_Lab): Analysis of large-scale genomic data for research on archaic ancestry, tandem repeats, and natural selection.
+* : Analysis of large-scale genomic data for research on archaic ancestry, tandem repeats, and natural selection.

 * **Quantitative Methods Peer Consultant**: Advise students and professors on statistical analysis, programming, and data visualization for research and courses at UO